MauricioAndrades/get-css-tags/README.md

 # Node Parser: getTags
-The getTags module (part of the upcoming Node Parser Package) recursively parses the DOM and calculates the full css selection tags for every HTML DOM element.
+The getTags module (part of the upcoming Node Parser Package) recursively parses the DOM and calculates the full CSS selection tags for every HTML DOM element.

 The output looks like this: